ocaml/dune/doc/concepts.rst

 breaking changes.
 If you want to write a list where the first element doesn't start by `-`, you can simply quote it: ``("x" y z)``.

-Most fields using the ordered set language also support `Variables expansion`_.
+Most fields using the ordered set language also support :ref:`variables`.
 Variables are expanded after the set language is interpreted.

 .. _blang:

-Boolean Language
+Boolean language
 ================

 The boolean language allows the user to define simple boolean expressions that